arch-simulator-sig/chisel-env/README.md

 ### Bus ID Convention

-1. Bus ID is set in `ZhoushanConfig`.
+1. Bus ID is set in `nanshanConfig`.

 1. Bus ID must start from 1, and should not skip any index.
 Bus ID must match the order of `CrossbarNto1`.